ZaPi147/SQL_GDP/README.md

 The data from worldpopulationreview.com are immediately ready to be imported into the database.
 In the case of all data from World Bank, we are dealing with several unwanted columns, their order does not suit us too.
 It was necessary to edit the data sheet using Excel.

-3. Przygotowanie danych w programie Excel / Data preparation in Excel:
+<h2>3.
+Przygotowanie danych w programie Excel / Data preparation in Excel:</h2>